PRP Education

 • PRP Education Session

-PRP is often one part of a wider care strategy that may include physical therapy, bracing, or activity modifications.
+PRP is often one part of a comprehensive orthopedic recovery plan that may include physical therapy, bracing, or activity modification for best results.

 • Safe, Sterile Injection